JuergenGutsch/blog/_source/_posts/2023-03-08-play-with-playwright.md

 - Plaiwright
 ---

-Post your content here

 ## What is Playwright?

 [Playwright](https://playwright.dev/) is a Web UI testing framework that supports different languages and is maintained by Microsoft.
 Playwright can be used with JavaScript/TypeScript, Python, Java and for sure C#.
 It comes with windowless browser support with various browsers.
 It has to be used with unit testing frameworks and because of this, you can just run it within your CI/CD pipeline.
 The syntax is pretty intuitive and I actually love it.
 Besides that the documentation is really good and helps a lot to easily start working with it.

 In this blog post, I don't want to introduce Playwright.
 Actually, the website and the documentation is a much better resource to learn about the it.
 I would like to play around with it and to use it differently.
-Instead of testing an pre-hosted web application, I'd like to test a web application that is self hosted in the test project using the `WebApplicationFactory`.
-This way you have really isolated UI tests that don't rely on another infrastructure and won't fail because of network problems.
+Instead of testing a pre-hosted web application, I'd like to test a web application that is self hosted in the test project using the `WebApplicationFactory`.
+This way you have really isolated UI tests that don't relate to on another infrastructure and won't fail because of network problems.

 Does it work?